home | articles | site map | contacts

 If you are using the standard ASP .NET Login control, you will need to also define a Membership Provider and a Role Provider, as found in this article.

-Download complete project source code for this article.
+Download complete project source code.

 Conclusion